-- 4.6.1.
-Scoring will consider courses undertaken in the past five (5) years. - 4.6.2.
-Scoring includes courses related to the development of professional competencies such as communication, teamwork, and leadership. - 4.6.3.
-Courses must be complete at the time of application closing date and must be accompanied by documentation as evidence of attendance / completion. - 4.6.4.
-Courses must be delivered by a recognised training provider as determined by the Aotearoa New Zealand Committee in General Surgery. - 4.6.5.
-Attendance at workshops, seminars, and conferences will not be scored. - 4.6.6.
-One point will be allocated to the following courses - Process Communication Management Model (PCM) - Australian Ultrasound courses - Other courses at the discretion of the Training Committee - NOTE: From 2025 Selection, for 2026 intake, Master Medical Sciences will be included as a course. - 4.6.7.
-Scoring does not include ASSET, CCrISP, EMST, CLEAR, TIPS or Statistics for Surgeons. - 4.6.8.
-Professional development skills courses must be greater than one calendar day in duration. - 4.6.9.
-Scoring does not include hospital-based courses or meetings, Morbidity and Mortality meetings, Basic Life Support courses, Intermediate Life Support courses, Postgraduate course in Anatomy, and Primary Health Care courses.
+- APPLICANT NOTE: The Aotearoa New Zealand Committee in General Surgery will be reviewing this section in its entirety for the 2026 Regulations. - 4.7.1.
+Scoring will consider courses undertaken in the past five (5) years. - 4.7.2.
+Scoring includes courses related to the development of professional competencies such as communication, teamwork, and leadership and personal development such as medical mindfulness course - 4.7.3.
+Courses must be complete at the time of application closing date and must be accompanied by documentation as evidence of attendance / completion. - 4.7.4.
+Courses must be delivered by a recognised training provider as determined by the Aotearoa New Zealand Committee in General Surgery. - 4.7.5.
+Attendance at workshops, seminars, and conferences will not be scored. - 4.7.6 Applicants who have passed the clinical exam prior to and including the October 2024 sitting will be allocated 1 point on their CV in 2025 and 2026.
+No points will be allocated for passing the clinical Exam after October 2024 sitting in General Surgical selection. - From 2026, this course will be phased out from General Surgery New Zealand Selection and will not be allocated any CV points. - 4.7.7 Scoring does not include ASSET, CCrISP, EMST, CLEAR, TIPS or Statistics for Surgeons. - 4.7.8.
+Professional development skills courses must be greater than one calendar day in duration. - 4.7.9.
+Scoring does not include hospital-based courses or meetings, Morbidity and Mortality meetings, Basic Life Support courses, Intermediate Life Support courses, Postgraduate course in Anatomy, and Primary Health Care courses. - 4.7.10.

-- 4.6.10.
 Certificate of attendance and a screenshot/PDF of the course syllabus or course outline, from the organiser or official website, must be provided as documentary evidence including the duration of the course.
-Entries where adequate documentation is not provided will not be scored. - 4.6.11.
+Entries where adequate documentation is not provided will not be scored. - 4.7.11.
 Under exceptional circumstances (such as Covid-19), the Aotearoa New Zealand Training Sub Committee may alter the scores allocated to courses.

-4.7 Prizes and Awards
+4.8 Prizes and Awards

-- 4.7.1.
-Scoring only includes prizes or awards for excellence in a medically-related field, including prizes for presentations. - 4.7.2.
-Scoring does not include Honors, Deans Honour Roll, Distinctions, CME points, honorary mentions, Letters of Appreciation, commendation and special mentions. - 4.7.3.
-Scholarships will not be scored. - 4.7.4.
+- 4.81.
+Scoring only includes prizes or awards for excellence in a medically-related field, including prizes for presentations. - 4.8.2.
+Scoring does not include Honors, Deans Honour Roll, Distinctions, CME points, honorary mentions, Letters of Appreciation, commendation and special mentions. - 4.8.3.
+Scholarships will not be scored. - 4.8.4.
 Documentary evidence of award or prize must be provided at the time of application.
-Entries where adequate documentation is not provided will not be scored. - 4.7.5.
+Entries where adequate documentation is not provided will not be scored. - 4.8.5.
 There is no validity period to prizes and awards.

-4.8 Leadership/Community Contribution
+4.9 Leadership/Community Contribution